-The DWS completed the Blue Drop PAT process for the WSAs in 2021, but the results are not yet available.
+The DWS completed the Blue Drop PAT process for the WSAs in 2021.
 Blue drop status is awarded to those towns that comply with 95% criteria on drinking water quality management.
 The blue drop performance of Overstrand Municipality is summarised as follows in the DWS's 2014 Blue Drop Report, which was the last complete assessment done by the DWS.